viniciosanacleto/Porto/README.md

 Separation of concerns, is an important principle, Porto tries to follow.

-In Porto the Appliction is separated from the framework that it lives in.
+In Porto the Application is separated from the framework that it lives in.
-And the business logic code is separated from infrastructure code, within the Appliction itself.
+And the business logic code is separated from infrastructure code, within the Application itself.
 As well as, the UI's (user interfaces) are separated from each others within the business logic code itself.

-Making the UI's "`WEB`, `API`, `CLI`" pluggable, allows building the Web interface first and adding the API later or the opposite, with the least effort possible, since the `Actions` are the central organizing principle are they are shared accross UI's.
+Making the UI's "`WEB`, `API`, `CLI`" pluggable, allows building the Web interface first and adding the API later or the opposite, with the least effort possible, since the `Actions` are the central organizing principle are they are shared across UI's.

 ### Modularity

 In Porto, your application business logic lives in `Containers` (same as Modules & Domains & Layers) and interact with other Containers in pre-defined directions.

-In Porto, Containers are similar in concept to Modules *(from a Modular architectures)*.
+In Porto, Containers are similar in concept to Modules *(from a Modular architecture)*.
-However, Containers in Porto do cross the bounderies of a Module, due to the fact that they contain business logic which by nature involves a lot of dependencies and communications.
+However, Containers in Porto do cross the boundaries of a Module, due to the fact that they contain business logic which by nature involves a lot of dependencies and communications.

 At the core, Models have relationships with Models from different Containers.
 And Actions can call Tasks and SubActions from other Containers.
-It's the responsibility of the developer to minimize the relationships between the Containers, while Porto's rules and guidlines will help achieving that.
+It's the responsibility of the developer to minimize the relationships between the Containers, while Porto's rules and guidelines will help achieving that.

-In terms of dependancy management, the developer is free to move each Container to its own repository or keep all Containers together under single management.
+In terms of dependency management, the developer is free to move each Container to its own repository or keep all Containers together under single management.

-Porto benifits from both worlds it applies concepts from the Modular world in the simple Monolithic world.
+Porto benefits from both worlds it applies concepts from the Modular world in the simple Monolithic world.

 ### Testability

-Porto supports and encourage writting functional and unit tests.
-It's struture helps writting tests, and easily know what each test is testing.
-Porto come with tests folders at the root of each Container mainly for unit tests, and a functional tests folders in each UI folder, to test each UI separately.
+Porto supports and encourage writing functional and unit tests.
+It's structure helps writing tests, and easily know what each test is testing.
+Porto comes with `tests` folders at the root of each Container mainly for unit tests, and a `functional tests` folder in each UI folder, to test each UI separately.

-Following the principles as advised will ensure you have easily testable code, for each peive of code without extra effort.
+Following the principles as advised will ensure you have easily testable code, for each piece of code without extra effort.

 ### Search-ability

 One of the biggest advantages of Porto, is the speed of finding a piece of code in a large code base.

 Usually, developers build classes with set of related functions.
-And then start making calls between those functions of different classes..
+And then start making calls between those functions of different classes.
 The bigger the code gets the harder it becomes to find a specific function or track a feature down.

-In porto the biggest class consist of single function and it's always having the same name `run`.
+In Porto the biggest class consist of single function and it's always having the same name `run`.
 This allows you to find any Use Case (`Action`) in your code by just browsing the files.

-In Porto you can find any feature implementation in less than 3 seconds! (example: if you are looking for where the user address is being validated!, just go to the Address Container, open the list of Actions and search for ValidateUserAddressAction).
+In Porto you can find any feature implementation in less than 3 seconds! (example: if you are looking for where the user address is being validated - just go to the Address Container, open the list of Actions and search for ValidateUserAddressAction).

 ### Extensibility

 Porto's takes future growth into consideration and it ensures your code remains maintainable no matter how the project size become.
-It achieve this by its modular structure, and separation of concerns.
+It achieves this by its modular structure, and separation of concerns.